wp-plugins/wpsso/readme.txt

 == Description ==

-= Get Control Over Your Social Content! =
+= Finally Get Control Over Your Social Content! =

 WordPress Social Sharing Optimization (WPSSO) provides the information that social websites need to **improve Google Search ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and other social websites**.